U.S. Bioinformatic Coordination Activities

 The following describes the project's activities over this past year.

 Ontology developmentThis past year we continued to focus on the integration of the Animal Trait Ontology into the Vertebrate Trait Ontology (http://bioportal.bioontology.org/ontologies/VT).
 We have continued working with the Rat Genome Database to integrate ATO terms that are not applicable to the Vertebrate Trait Ontology into the Clinical Measurement Ontology (http://bioportal.bioontology.org/ontologies/CMO).
-Traits specific to livestock products continue to be incorporated into a Livestock Product Trait Ontology (PT; http://animalgenome.org/cgi-bin/amido/browse.cgi).
+Traits specific to livestock products continue to be incorporated into a Livestock Product Trait Ontology (LPT), which has now been added to NCBO’s BioPortal (http://bioportal.bioontology.org/ontologies/LPT).
 We have also continued mapping the cattle, pig, chicken, sheep, and horse QTL traits to Vertebrate Trait Ontology (VT), Product Trait Ontology (PT) and Clinical Measurement Ontology (CMO) to help standardize the trait nomenclature used in the QTLdb.
-A new web page is set up to reflect this development (http://www.animalgenome.org/bioinfo/projects/ato/alt), with links to the three new sites for VT, PT, and CMO respectively.
-At the request of community members, at least 45 new terms were added to the VT in 2014.
+At the request of community members, at least 15 new terms were added to the VT in 2015.
 Anyone interested in helping to improve the ATO/VT is encouraged to contact James Reecy (firstname.lastname@example.org), Cari Park (email@example.com), or Zhiliang Hu (firstname.lastname@example.org).
-The new VT/PT/CMO cross-mapping has been well employed by the Animal QTLdb and VCMap tools.
-Annotation to the VT is now also available for rat QTL data in the Rat Genome Database and for mouse strain measurements in the Mouse Phenome Database.
-Finally, we have made plans to expand the livestock breed ontology with updated data from Oklahoma State University, Food and Agriculture Organization, and from China.
+The VT/PT/CMO cross-mapping has been well employed by the Animal QTLdb and VCMap tools.
+Annotation to the VT is also available for rat QTL data in the Rat Genome Database and for mouse strain measurements in the Mouse Phenome Database.
+We have also been integrating information from multiple resources, e.g. FAO - International Domestic Livestock Resources Information, Oklahoma State University - Breeds of Livestock web site, and Wikipedia, to continue development of a Livestock Breed Ontology (LBO; http://www.animalgenome.org/bioinfo/projects/lbo/) with an AmiGO display of the hierarchy.
+The LBO data has also been deposited into BioPortal (http://bioportal.bioontology.org/ontologies/LBO).

 The initial cattle gene nomenclature is provided by the Bovine Genome Database.
-Currently we have standardized gene nomenclature for 9,910 Bos taurus genes based upon homology to assigned human gene nomenclature (http://www.animalgenome.org/genetics_glossaries/bovgene).
+Currently we have standardized gene nomenclature for 9,910 Bos taurus genes based upon homology to assigned human gene nomenclature (Fiona McCarthy; http://www.animalgenome.org/genetics_glossaries/bovgene).
 We are also working with HGNC to support the development and use of standardized gene nomenclature for livestock species.

 Minimal standards developmentWe have continued to work on the MIQAS project to help define minimal standards for publication of QTL and gene association data (http://miqas.sourceforge.net/).
-The most recent works were to develop documentations how this was done in Animal QTLdb.
+The most recent work has been to develop documentation indicating how this was done in Animal QTLdb.

-Expanded Animal QTLdb functionalityIn 2014, a total of 9,063 new QTL have been added to the database.
-Currently, there are 12,618 curated porcine QTL, 13,415 curated bovine QTL, 4,379 curated chicken QTL, 1,005 curated horse QTL, 791 curated sheep QTL, and 127 curated rainbow trout QTL in the database (http://www.animalgenome.org/QTLdb/).
+Expanded Animal QTLdb functionalityIn 2015, a total of 31,976 new QTL have been added to the database.
+Currently, there are 14,479 curated porcine QTL, 42,019 curated bovine QTL, 5,196 curated chicken QTL, 1,125 curated horse QTL, 1,090 curated sheep QTL, and 127 curated rainbow trout QTL in the database (http://www.animalgenome.org/QTLdb/).
 All included livestock QTL data have been ported to NCBI, Ensembl, and UCSC genome browser.
-Now users can fully utilize the browser and data mining tools at NCBI, Ensembl, and UCSC to explore animal QTL/association data.
-In addition we have continued to improve existing and add new QTLdb curation tools and user portal tools.
-The new additions include a batch data loading tool to speed up the curation process and a new API tool set to facilitate programming access to the database (see our poster #1157 for details).
+Users can fully utilize the browser and data mining tools at NCBI, Ensembl, and UCSC to explore animal QTL/association data.
+In addition, we have continued to improve existing and add new QTLdb curation tools and user portal tools.
+The new additions include a genome-wide plot of QTL/association data queried in several ways (see our poster #21315 for details).

-Reaching outWe have been sending periodic updates to over 2,500 users worldwide to inform them of the news and updated information we develop or host at AnimalGenome.ORG.
-More than 38 new items were updated to the community in 2014.
+Reaching outWe have been sending periodic updates to over 2,800 users worldwide to inform them of the news and updated information we develop or host at AnimalGenome.org.
+New items were updated to the community on an ongoing basis in 2015.

 We will seek to partner with any NRSP-8 members wishing to warehouse phenotypic and genotypic data in customized relational databases.
 This will help consortia/researchers whose individual research labs lack expertise with relational databases to warehouse and share information.